Clean-up under way after Irish towns and villages swamped by Storm Babet floods

 Counties Cork and Waterford on the southern coast of the island were worst hit, with some areas still under water on Thursday morning.

+It comes as Met Eireann on Thursday morning issued a status yellow rain warning for Cork, Kerry and Limerick, with heavy rain expected overnight into Friday morning, likely to lead to more flooding and dangerous travelling conditions.

-Members of the Irish Defence Forces were deployed as part of the response to the floods.
+Members of the Irish Defence Forces were deployed on Wednesday as part of the response to the floods.

 The army and civil defence units supported evacuation measures in the town of Midleton in Co Cork, where more than 100 properties were flooded.